1. What is the unit called?

 - a typical day during the school holidays

 We look at a number of

-common structures and expressions within this context, as well as continuing to extend our knowledge of forming the negative, irregular verbs and the passé composé
+common structures and expressions within this context, as well as continuing to extend our grammatical knowledge in areas such as forming the negative, irregular verbs and the passé composé

 4. What are we trying to achieve?